angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 1. DDFT is very capable of winning without casting Doomsday.
 This is nice because it removes a potential chokepoint from the deck.
-1. There are 3 main way to do this, via Empty the Warrens, via an alternative engine like Echo of Eons, or via "natural" _Storm_.
+1. There are 3 main ways to do this, via Empty the Warrens, via an alternative engine like Echo of Eons, or via "natural" _Storm_.
 1. Don't fixate on Doomsday just because it is the namesake card.
 Having the option to kill another way can open a lot of doors in terms of your gameplan